 Also, it’s better if you use a local phone number rather than an 800 number.
 This helps to support the local aspect of your search.

 Picking Your Category

-Unfortunately, as of the time of this writing, there aren’t categories for real estate investor, wholesaler or really anything close.
+Unfortunately, as of the time of this writing, there aren’t categories for real estate investors, wholesalers, or anything close.
 So, you may have to take a look at the competition and see what they’re using (if they’ve even claimed their listing).
-Otherwise, you could start with something like real estate consultant perhaps or real estate agency, if that’s accurate.
+Otherwise, you could start with something like real estate consultant, perhaps, or a real estate agency, if that’s accurate.

 Not Great Options for Attributes for Real Estate Investors

 Now we are on to attributes.
 These help provide a bit more color to your company.
 For example, a restaurant might have cuisine type, hours, a link to their menu.
 A hotel might offer free wi-fi, parking.
 You get the idea.